 - a) In respect of contracts to hedge exchange rate risk on the market value of investments made in India, contracts once cancelled are not eligible to be rebooked.
-The contracts may, however, be rolled over. - b) In respect of proposed foreign direct investments, following conditions would apply: - (i) Contracts to hedge exchange rate risk arising out of proposed investment in Indian companies may be allowed to be booked only after ensuring that the overseas entities have completed all the necessary formalities and obtained necessary approvals (wherever applicable) for the investment. - (ii) The tenor of the contracts should not exceed six months at a time beyond which permission of the Reserve Bank would be required to continue with the contract.
+The contracts may, however, be rolled over. - b) In respect of proposed foreign direct investments, following conditions would apply:

+(i) Contracts to hedge exchange rate risk arising out of proposed email: fedcofmd@rbi.org.in website: www.fema.rbi.org.in 34 investment in Indian companies may be allowed to be booked only after ensuring that the overseas entities have completed all the necessary formalities and obtained necessary approvals (wherever applicable) for the investment.

-- (iii) These contracts, if cancelled, shall not be eligible to be rebooked for the same inflows. - (iv)Exchange gains, if any, on cancellation shall not be passed on to the overseas investor.
+- (ii) The tenor of the contracts should not exceed six months at a time beyond which permission of the Reserve Bank would be required to continue with the contract. - (iii) These contracts, if cancelled, shall not be eligible to be rebooked for the same inflows. - (iv) Exchange gains, if any, on cancellation shall not be passed on to the overseas investor.

-5. Facilities for Hedging Trade Exposures, invoiced in Indian Rupees in India
+4. Facilities for Hedging Trade Exposures, invoiced in Indian Rupees in India